freqtrade/freqtrade/docs/data-analysis.md

 ```

 For Interactive environments, have an additional configuration specifying `user_data_dir` and pass this in last, so you don't have to change directories while running the bot.
-Best avoid relative paths, since this starts at the storage location of the jupyter notebook, unless the folder is changed.
+Best avoid relative paths, since this starts at the storage location of the jupyter notebook, unless the directory is changed.

 ``` json
 {